Don't Forget the Bacon!: Plot

-A little boy leaves his home with his dog to shop for food items for his mother, and attempts to remember the list of things she wanted him to buy.
+A little boy leaves his home with his dog to shop for groceries, trying to remember the list of things she wanted him to buy.
 The original request from his mother is "six farm eggs, a cake for tea, a pound of pears, and don't forget the bacon".
-Along with the dog, he is accompanied by a butterfly.
 In order to avoid forgetting items, the boy recites his mother's list to himself.
-Throughout his trip to the grocery store, the boy sees things along the way that play tricks with his memory, and items on his list one-by-one become substituted with other goods.
-For the first item, "six farm eggs" becomes "six fat legs", then "six clothes pegs".
-The second one, "A cake for tea" becomes "a cape for me", then "a rake for leaves".
-Finally, for the third, "a pound of pears" becomes "A flight of stairs", then "a pile of chairs".
-By the end of his trip, the boy has forgotten the initial items requested, and supplants them in his mind with "six clothes pegs, a rake for leaves, a pile of chairs, and don't forget the bacon".
-Then he goes to the junk shop and says to a merchant there, "six clothes pegs, a rake for leaves, and a pile of chairs please!".
-Before the boy is about to buy the six clothes pegs, the rake for leaves, and the pile of chairs, the merchant gets confused from the boy's grocery list (requested by his mother).
-The merchant in the junk shop, he then assists the boy in completing the odd list.
+One by one, items on his list become substituted by other things along the way that play tricks with his memory.
+"Six farm eggs" becomes "six fat legs", then "six clothes pegs"; "a cake for tea" becomes "a cape for me", then "a rake for leaves"; and "a pound of pears" becomes "a flight of stairs", then "a pile of chairs".
+By the end of his trip, the boy has forgotten the initial items requested.
+He goes to the junk shop, and asks for "six clothes pegs, a rake for leaves, and a pile of chairs please!".

-The merchant knows that the boy was given a correct list, but it was "six clothes pegs, a rake for leaves, and a pile of chairs" that the boy asked for instead.
-While traveling back to his home, he remembers the original items (on his and his mother's grocery list).
-After he remembers the original items that his mother requested, he corrects his mistakes while traveling back home.
-Then on the way home, he says to himself, "Six farm eggs, a cake for tea, and a pound of pears".
-After saying that, he is content that he has remembered those three items.
+On the way home, he remembers the original items from the original grocery list, and buys them instead: "six farm eggs, a cake for tea, and a pound of pears".
 However, he has forgotten the bacon.
-At that, he says out loud, "I forgot the bacon!", and his mother gasps out loud.
+When he reaches home, he says, "I forgot the bacon!", and his mother gasps out loud.

-The final page depicts the child (because he "forgot the bacon") carrying a basket and a coin purse, taking his dog attached to a leash on a trip to get the bacon.
+The final page shows the child carrying a basket and a coin purse, taking his dog on another trip to get the bacon.